khulaifi95/ACS/Project/Report/Report.md

 Temporal-difference learning is a policy evaluation method that can learn from incomplete sequences without the model of Markov decision process.
 It explores the Markov property of states using bootstrapping and sampling simultaneously.
 Like the Monte Carlo method, TD learning uses sampled episodes instead of an exhaustive search to approximate the expectation term in the equation, in which a full process is explored until the terminal state.
 TD learning is also bootstrapping, which enables it to learn from incomplete episodes even without the final outcome.
 The main idea is to update the functions towards another belief of the state.
 Consider the simplest variant TD(0), the algorithm updates the value function $V(s_t)$ online towards an estimated return at the next time-step:
 $$
-V(S_t)\larr V(S_t)+\alpha(R_{t+1}+\gamma V(S_{t+1})-V(S_t))
+V(s_t)\larr V(s_t)+\alpha(R_{t+1}+\gamma V(s_{t+1})-V(s_t))
 $$
 Here $R_{t+1}+\gamma V(S_{t+1})$ is the TD target, $\alpha$ is the step parameter, which ensures continuous update towards the TD target.
 It can be proved that TD(0) converges to solution of maximum likelihood estimate of Markov model that best fit the data.
-Temporal-difference learning introduces bias to the estimate but lowers the total variance, because the TD target only depends on one state transition and reward.
+Temporal-difference learning introduces bias to the estimate but lowers the total variance, because the TD target only depends on one state transition and reward, which can be a result of poor state representation.
 It is also a much cheaper online update scheme in large scale problems.
+TD learning accelerates the process of learning by exploiting the state property of a Markov decision process.

-#### 2.4 Q-learning
+### 2.4 Q-learning

 It is essential for the agent to improve the policy starting from an initial action.
-Basically, the agent first needs to evaluate the policy, then updates it iteratively towards the best policy.
+It is necessary for the agent first to evaluate the policy, then updates it iteratively towards the best policy.
 For any Markov decision process, there always exist one or multiple policy $\pi^*$ that is no worse than any other policies.
 In general policy iteration processes, the optimal policies are guaranteed to achieve the optimal action-value.
 This gives us the description of optimal action-value function in Bellman equation:
 $$
 Q^*(s,a) = \mathbb E[r(s,a) + \gamma\max_{a'} Q^*(s',a')]
 $$